Quotients, pure existential completions and arithmetic universes: A new description of Joyal's arithmetic universes

 \end{remark} In the following proposition we summarize some useful properties of the category $\Pred{\sR}$ associated with the doctrine $\doctrine{\mS}{\sR}$.
 We refer to \cite[Prop.
-4.7]{JAULAP} for more details. \begin{proposition}[ \cite{JAULAP} ] Given a Skolem theory $\mS$ and its elementary doctrine $\doctrine{\mS}{\sR}$ of $\mS$-primitive recursive predicates, the category $\Pred{\sR}$ is regular and every epimorphism of image factorizations splits. \end{proposition} Now recall the constructions of Joyal's arithmetic universes: \begin{definition}[\cite{JAULAP}] Given a Skolem theory $\mS$, the category $\exreg{\Pred{\sR}}$ is a \textbf{Joyal's arithmetic universe}. \end{definition} Then, combining Corollary~\ref{cor_ex_comp_main_2} with Proposition~\ref{prop_epi_spli_arith_univ} we obtain the following result: \begin{corollary} Every Joyal's arithmetic universe on a Skolem theory $\mS$ is equivalent to the exact completion $\exdoctrine{\sR^{\exists}}$ of the pure existential completion $\doctrine{\mS}{\sR^{\exists}}$ of the elementary doctrine $\doctrine{\mS}{\sR}$ of $\mS$-primitive recursive predicates. \end{corollary} \begin{proof} First, notice that since in the category $\Pred{\sR}$ we have that epimorphisms of image factorizations split by Proposition~\ref{prop_epi_spli_arith_univ}, then $\exreg{\Pred{\sR}}\equiv \exlex{\Pred{\sR}}$.
-Therefore we can apply Corollary~\ref{cor_ex_comp_main_2} to conclude that this arithmetic universe is equivalent to the exact completion of the pure existential completion $\sR^{\exists}$ of the elementary doctrine $\sR$:
+4.7]{JAULAP} for more details. \begin{proposition} Given a Skolem theory $\mS$ and its elementary doctrine $\doctrine{\mS}{\sR}$ of $\mS$-predicates, the category $\Pred{\sR}$ is regular and every regular epi splits. \end{proposition} Now recall the construction of Joyal's arithmetic universes from~\cite[Def.
+4.8]{JAULAP}: \begin{definition} Given a Skolem theory $\mS$, an \textbf{arithmetic universe} in the sense of \textbf{Joyal} is the category $\exreg{\Pred{\sR}}$. \end{definition} Then, combining Corollary~\ref{cor_ex_comp_main_2} with Proposition~\ref{prop_epi_spli_arith_univ} we obtain the following result: \begin{corollary} Every arithmetic universe $\exreg{\Pred{\sR}}$ in the sense of Joyal on a Skolem theory $\mS$ is equivalent to the exact completion $\exdoctrine{\sR^{\exists}}$ of the pure existential completion $\sR^{\exists}$ of the elementary doctrine $\doctrine{\mS}{\sR}$ of $\mS$-predicates. \end{corollary} \begin{proof} In the category $\Pred{\sR}$ we have that regular epimorphisms split by Proposition~\ref{prop_epi_spli_arith_univ} and hence from Remark~\ref{rem_exreg_coincides_exlex} we derive that $\exreg{\Pred{\sR}}\equiv \exlex{\Pred{\sR}}$.
+Finally, by applying Corollary~\ref{cor_ex_comp_main_2} we conclude that the arithmetic universe $\exreg{\Pred{\sR}}$ is equivalent to the exact completion of the pure existential completion $\sR^{\exists}$ of the elementary doctrine $\sR$:

 \end{proof}